 Each grounding pipe should be around 8 feet deep, but no less than 6 feet.
 The soil tends to stay moist the deeper you go, due to reduced evaporation.
 This increases conductivity between the grounding pipe and the earth.
 For the outside grounding wire, use thick enough bare copper wire to handle large electrical loads, such as lightning.
 I’d recommend nothing less than 6 AWG for all outside equipment.
 Check with your local permit agency.

 Let’s say there is a common earth ground for all the outlets in your home (as there should be), and your inverter is plugged into one of these outlets.
 You also have two thick copper wires, negative and positive, going from your inverter to your solar panel array outside that also has its own grounding system, but is not bonded with the house grounding system.
 If lightning were to strike the solar panels outside, the electric current may go into the panel grounding system if you are lucky, or it may travel along the positive and negative wires going back to the inverter inside your house.
 Once there, it could arc again to the house wiring and use its grounding system instead.
 The arcing is what could destroy your equipment or worse yet, start a house fire.
 Also remember, it doesn’t take a direct hit from a lightning strike to induce voltage on the wires.

 If the grounding systems of the house and the array are tied into together (bonded), there is a much greater probability that the electric current from the lightning strike would stay on the common grounding system and not arc to something else.

-Despite my explanation, grounding a solar PV system is kind of a voodoo science.
 There are probably many ways to do it and hundreds of opinions.
 My system is permitted and up to code per my city’s requirements.
-Each city and county may be slightly different and have their own rules for grounding systems.
+Each city and county (and country) may be different and have their own rules for grounding systems.